Nuvalence/sqlserver2pgsql-docker/README.md

 Save the schema file under folder `<project root dir>/conf` (create folder, if necessary).

-# Steo 3 - Get certs for Postgres
+# Step 3 - Get certs for Postgres

 Follow steps at https://cloud.google.com/sql/docs/postgres/configure-ssl-instance to download certs.

 Once the certs are downloaded, copy them to folder `<project root dir>/conf`.

-# Step 3 - Run container in docker
+# Step 4 - Run container in docker
 To do the migration using docker run the `scripts/migrate.sh` script in docker using the below command:

 ```